Worms – Nature’s Greatest Recyclers

 Red wigglers require moisture to breathe because they take in oxygen through their skin and will die if they dry out.
 Too much moisture and the worms can drown.

-The guide says the moisture should range from 60%-80% in your bin.
+Moisture should range from 60%-80% in your bin.
 An easy way to test moisture is to squeeze a small amount of the bedding between two fingers.
 You want to see a drop or two of water.
 It should be as wet as a wrung out sponge, damp, but not dripping wet.

 Worms can eat three times their weight in a week.
 So one pound of worms will consume three pounds of waste and organic fiber in a week.